Invasive Plant Species & Their Remediation for Harvesters and Landowners

 5. Spill kits on machines, not just on site

 When a spill happens, you need clean up materials as handy as possible.
 That’s why our standard requires you to carry a spill kit on your equipment, not just in your truck.
-For an affordable custom spill kit that comes in a useful yellow plastic box (around $16 for a skidder kit) and for custom kits for larger operations, we have found N.H.
-Bragg to be a good local provider.
-You can visit their store or call to have a kit delivered:

 The goal of these standards is not to add unnecessary steps and paperwork to your already complicated job.
 Rather, the goal is to promote your work, protect your reputation, and prepare you for the demands of the new forest products markets.
 We’re glad to help with the process-if you’re experiencing any difficulty in documenting or performing checks, contact the Director of Harvest Certification for assistance: